The Pointillist principle for variation operators and jump functions: Moon's theorem for variations

 \begin{proof}[Proof of Theorem~\ref{theorem:Moon_variations}] Weak-type obviously implies restricted weak-type so we only prove that restricted weak-type implies weak-type.
-Fix $q \geq 1$.
-We make two quick reductions.
+Fix $q,r \geq 1$.
 By Monotone Convergence, reduce to the truncated variation operator $\variation(f*g_\time(x) : \time \in [\largetime])$ where the supremum is over all finite, increasing subsequences of $[\largetime] := \setof{1, \dots, \largetime}$ as long as our bounds at the end are independent of $\largetime$.
 Normally one would also reduce to simple functions, however we cannot do this since we do not yet know that the variation operator is continuous.
-Assume for now that $f$ is a simple function.
-(We will remove this restriction at the end of the argument.)
+Assume for now that $f$ is a simple function, and we will remove this restriction at the end of the argument.
 By dilational symmetry of $L^1(\R^\dimension)$, normalize our simple function so that $\Lpnorm{\infty}{f}=1$.
+Let \(\lambda>0\).